ThomasOM/LiteLimbo/README.md

 Feel free to fork and/or use this project however you desire.

-A huge thanks to VelocityPowered for your packet utility and id mapping.
-Without your project this would have been a lot more time consuming.
+A huge thanks to VelocityPowered for their packet utility and id mapping.
+Without their project this would have been a lot more time consuming.
 Please check out their amazing project [here](https://github.com/VelocityPowered/Velocity)